-With its unique array of configurable blocks, PSoC[®] 3 is a true system level solution providing microcontroller unit (MCU), memory, analog, and digital peripheral functions in a single chip.
-The CY8C34 family offers a modern method of signal acquisition, signal processing, and control with high accuracy, high bandwidth, and high flexibility.
+With its unique array of configurable blocks, PSoC® 3 is a true system level solution providing microcontroller unit (MCU), memory, analog, and digital peripheral functions in a single chip.
+The CY8C38 family offers a modern method of signal acquisition, signal processing, and control with high accuracy, high bandwidth, and high flexibility.
 Analog capability spans the range from thermocouples (near DC voltages) to ultrasonic signals.
-The CY8C34 family can handle dozens of data acquisition channels and analog inputs on every general-purpose input/output (GPIO) pin.
-The CY8C34 family is also a high-performance configurable digital system with some part numbers including interfaces such as USB, multimaster inter-integrated circuit (I2C), and controller area network (CAN).
-In addition to communication interfaces, the CY8C34 family has an easily create system-level designs using a rich library of prebuilt components and boolean primitives using PSoC Creator[TM], a hierarchical schematic design entry tool.
-The CY8C34 family provides upportunities for analog and digital bill of materials integration while easily accommodating last minute design changes. unparalleled opportunities for analog and digital bill of materials integration while easily accommodating last minute design changes through simple firmware updates.
+The CY8C38 family can handle dozens of data acquisition channels and analog inputs on every general-purpose input/output (GPIO) pin.
+The CY8C38 family is also a high-performance configurable digital system with some part numbers including interfaces such as USB, multimaster inter-integrated circuit (I2C), and controller area network (CAN).
+In addition to communication interfaces, the CY8C38 family has an easy to configure logic array, flexible routing to all I/O pins, and a high-performance single cycle 8051 microprocessor core.
+You can easily create system-level designs using a rich library of prebuilt components and boolean primitives using PSoC CreatorTM, a hierarchical schematic design entry tool.
+The CY8C38 family provides unparalleled opportunities for analog and digital bill of materials integration while easily accommodating last minute design changes through simple firmware updates.